orblazer/plasma-applet-resources-monitor/README.md

-# Resources monitor (fork) - Plasma 6 widget
+# Resources monitor - Plasma 6 widget

-Plasmoid for monitoring CPU, memory and network traffic
+Plasmoid for monitoring CPU, memory, network traffic, GPUs and disks IO.

 > ⚠️ This branch is for unreleased Plasma 6 version.
 >